bmourad01/lang-n-change/README.md

 lang-n-change is a tool for transforming languages.
 It provides a domain-specific language, L-Tr (pronounced "Elter"), for expressing algorithms that perform language transformations.

-Given a language definition (`.lan` file) and an algorithm (`.tr` file), the algorithm is applied to the language definition, producing a new language definition.
+Given a language definition expressed in the style of operational semantics (`.lan` file) and an algorithm (`.tr` file), the algorithm is applied to the language definition, producing a new language definition.

 L-Tr is based on a calculus described in [1].
 A prototype of lang-n-change is presented in [2].